 Executive sessions where non-employee directors meet on an informal basis are scheduled either before or after regularly scheduled Board meetings.
 At least once a year the Board schedules an executive session including only independent directors.
-Such sessions are chaired by the Lead Independent Director who by operation of our Corporate Governance Guidelines is the Chairman of the Nominating & Corporate Governance Committee.
-Former director Leon A. Felman served as Lead Independent Director until his term as director ended in connection with the Company's October 15, 2010 redemption of all outstanding shares of the Company's Series D 9.50% Cumulative Convertible Preferred Stock ("Series D Preferred Stock").
+Such sessions are chaired by the Lead Independent Director who by operation of our Corporate Governance Guidelines is the

+Chairman of the Nominating & Corporate Governance Committee.
 Mr. Wheat is currently the Lead Independent Director and serves as chairman for executive sessions.